Amazing Australian language (Aussie lingo)

 list an online college course in Aussie lingo!

-Microsoft has announced that it will include quintessential
+Microsoft has included quintessential

 Aussie words, including g'day, sickie, jackaroo, dag, dinky-di, ute,